EXTRACT FROM THE FOLLOWING THIRD PARTY SOURCE: Mongabay

 The newly described Ankarana or Sheth’s dwarf lemur is tiny, weighing just over 100 grams.
-Its body is only about 16 to 17 centimeters long, with an additional 16 centimeters long tail, making it one of the smallest lemurs in its genus Cheirogaleus.
+Its body is only about 16 to 17 centimetres long, with an additional 16 centimetres long tail, making it one of the smallest lemurs in its genus Cheirogaleus.

 The lemur has a grey body and a white underbelly, and its tiny hands and feet are lightly colored, the researchers report in a recent study published in the journal Primate Conservation.